jojozhuang/jojozhuang.github.io/_posts/2016-03-06-installing-nodejs-and-npm.md

 [NPM](https://www.npmjs.com/) is a package manager that makes installing Node 'packages' fast and easy.

-## 2. Install Node.js and NPM on Ubuntu
+## 2. Installing Node.js and NPM on Ubuntu
 Update your local package index:
 ```sh
 $ sudo apt-get update